ruifm/gitlinker.nvim/README.md

 # gitlinker.nvim

-> A fork of [ruifm's gitlinker](https://github.com/ruifm/gitlinker.nvim), rewrite
+> A fork of [ruifm's gitlinker](https://github.com/ruifm/gitlinker.nvim), refactored
-> with lua string pattern based rule engine and other enhancements.
+> with pattern based rule engine, windows support and other enhancements.

 A lua plugin for [Neovim](https://github.com/neovim/neovim) to generate sharable file permalinks (with line ranges) for git host websites.
 Inspired by